philsturgeon/phil.tech/source/2011-05-12-travlrapp-an-app-for-backpackers-and-web-nomads.html.markdown

 layout: post
 title: TravlrApp - An app for backpackers and web nomads
 category:
-alias: blog/2011/05/travlrapp-an-app-for-backpackers-and-web-nomads
+alias: blog/2011/05/travlrapp-an-app-for-backpackers-and-web-nomads/
-excerpt: " \n\tThis summer I'll be travelling around U.S.A with nothing much more than a Greyhound coach pass, a laptop, a map and of course a smart-phone.
+excerpt: "This summer I'll be travelling around U.S.A with nothing much more than a Greyhound coach pass, a laptop, a map and of course a smart-phone.
 On the way I'll be meeting developers, talking at a few offices offering Git/CodeIgniter/Fuel training and having several nerd-beers along the way.
 To help people see what I'm